Campaigns using lead ads have an average conversion rate of 12.54% whereas Campaigns using landing pages had an average conversion rate of 10.47%

 When your business relies heavily on Facebook for lead generation, it is crucial to analyse your Ads’ performance consistently.
 And to do that, it is even more critical to use the right metrics.

 Most importantly, to track your audience and run highly targeted campaigns for the ultimate lead generation, make sure you have your Facebook Pixel installed.
-It is a key factor to make the most of your Facebook Lead generation campaigns and have it installed before you go live with your Facebook Lead Ads.
+It is a key factor to make the most of your Facebook Lead generation campaigns and have the conversion pixel installed before you go live with your Facebook Lead Ads.
 You get one default pixel for one Facebook ad account.

 But before we get started with the metrics most helpful for lead analysis, let’s have a look at the metrics you can totally ignore.